ansys/ansys-tools-local-product-launcher/examples/example_scripts/plugin.rst

 HTTP Server launcher plugin
 ---------------------------

-This example shows the launcher plugin used to start the Python HTTP server.
+This example shows the launcher plugin that is used to start the Python HTTP server.
 The full source is available in the `examples/example_httpserver_plugin directory <https://github.com/ansys-internal/ansys-tools-local-product-launcher/tree/main/examples/example_httpserver_plugin>`_ on GitHub.

-Here, we will show some aspects of this code.
-The concepts behind this code are explained in the :ref:`plugin creation guide <plugin_creation>`.
+While this example explains some aspects of the code, for information on how to create a plugin for the Local Product Launcher, see :ref:`plugin_creation`.

 Launcher code
 ~~~~~~~~~~~~~

 The ``LauncherConfig`` class determines which options are available to the user when configuring the launcher.
 We expose
-a single option ``directory``, which determines which directory the server will serve files from.
+a single option ``directory``, which determines which directory the server is to serve files from.

 .. include:: ../../../examples/example_httpserver_plugin/src/example_httpserver_plugin/launcher.py
     :literal: